-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 7. Google Mobile-Friendly Testing Tool

-For any website audit, determining a website’s mobile technical aspects is also critical.
+Determining a website’s mobile technical aspects is also critical for any website audit.

-When putting a website through its paces, Google’s Mobile-Friendly Testing tool can give you insights into a website’s mobile implementation.
+When putting a website through its paces, Google’s Mobile-Friendly testing tool can give you insights into a website’s mobile implementation.

-8. Google’s Schema.org Structured Data Testing Tool
+8. Google’s Rich Results Testing Tool

-The Structured Data Testing Tool performs one function and one function well:
+The Google Structured Data Testing Tool has been deprecated and replaced by the Google Rich Results Testing Tool.

-It helps you test Schema structured data markup against the known data from Schema.org that Google supports.
+This tool performs one function, and performs it well: it helps you test Schema structured data markup against the known data from Schema.org that Google supports.

 This is a fantastic way to identify issues with your Schema coding before the code is implemented.

-9. GTMetrix Page Speed Report
+9. GTmetrix Page Speed Report

-GTMetrix is a page speed report card that provides a different perspective on page speed.
+GTmetrix is a page speed report card that provides a different perspective on page speed.

 By diving deep into page requests, CSS and JavaScript files that need to load, and other website elements, it is possible to clean up many elements that contribute to high page speed.